March 23, 2017 - Yonder

-No matter where you go in the world, if you’re a tourist, there are going to be people who live their lives to try and separate you from your money.
+No matter where you go in the world, if you’re a tourist, there will be people who live their lives to try and separate you from your money.
 Many people say that they would never fall for a tourist scam.
 Even so, the people running these scams are slick and can swindle even the smartest person.

-While travel insurance won’t reimburse you for the cash you lose in a scam, make sure you’re covered for your personal belongings that could be swiped and for other emergency situations by quoting and comparing policies here.
+While travel insurance won’t reimburse you for the cash you lose in a scam, make sure you’re covered for your personal belongings that could be swiped and for other emergency situations by quoting and comparing policies.

 Check out some of the most common tourist cons below, because being aware is the first step towards avoiding travel scams.